aliniko/planet-wars-rts/README.md

 | 2 | Better Random Agent | 69.0 | 200 |
 | 3 | Careful Random Agent | 1.5 | 200 |

-For compeitions we aim to run sufficient games to arrive at a stable rank order of the agents.
+For competitions we aim to run sufficient games to arrive at a stable rank order of the agents.